Canon 5D Mark IV vs Nikon D610

 Review summary: Canon 5D Mark IV vs Nikon D610

-So how do things add up?
-Is the Canon 5D Mark IV better than the Nikon D610 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 5D Mark IV and the Nikon D610?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (30.1 vs 24.2MP) with a 12% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).